 Michael’s general commercial practice covers a broad spectrum of commercial law matters and disputes including banking, insurance, insolvency, contract, company, corporate, administrative, property law, delict and professional negligence matters.

 Michael’s construction and engineering law practice and experience encompass disputes arising out of a variety of projects ranging from major infrastructure projects to commercial, industrial and residential projects.
-The matters in which Michael has acted or is acting concern inter alia coal fired power stations, a pumped storage scheme/hydro-electric plant, piping installations and projects, a national fibre optic communication line installation project, international sports stadia, runway extensions, national roads, mines and mining projects, process plants and manufacturing plants of various types, roads, sewer services and storm water services and other industrial, commercial and residential construction projects.
+The matters in which Michael has acted or is acting concern inter alia coal fired power stations, pumped storage scheme/hydro-electric plant, piping installations and projects, a national fibre optic communication line installation project, international sports stadia, runway extensions, national roads, mines and mining projects, process plants and manufacturing plants of various types, roads, sewer services and storm water services and other industrial, commercial and residential construction projects.

 Michael is regularly briefed to act on behalf of large local and international entities, corporations and joint ventures and is often briefed in complex and lengthy arbitrations.
 Michael consults to local and international clients and travels locally and internationally according to the demands of his practice.

 In addition to his significant experience in adjudications and arbitrations, both local and international, having represented clients in International Chamber of Commerce (“ICC”) matters and in the International Dispute Resolution Centre (“IDRC”) in London, Michael has wide experience in motion, trial and appeal court proceedings in various divisions of the High Court and the Supreme Court of Appeal in South Africa, as well as in Botswana and Swaziland where he has been admitted and has appeared before Tribunals and the High Courts.

 Prior to being called to the Bar during 1998, Michael served his articles of clerkship at a leading Johannesburg firm of attorneys during which time he successfully completed the Attorneys’ Admission Examinations and qualified to be admitted as an attorney of the High Court of South Africa.
-Michael underwent his pupillage in Group 2 Sandon, one of the predecessors to the Maisels Group, where he has practiced as a member since commencing his practice in 1998.
+Michael underwent his pupillage in Group 2 Sandton, one of the predecessors to the Maisels Group, where he has practiced as a member since commencing his practice in 1998.
 Michael was recommended for silk in May 2018 and received his Letters Patent and was appointed as Senior Counsel in 2019.